stackforge/fuel-docs/pages/operations/8500-ceilometer.rst

 Ceilometer can be configured to collect a large amount of metering data and thus perform a high volume of database writes.
-For example, with a short polling cycle, one could see up to 13000 writes per hour for an environment with 400 instances inside the cloud.
+For example, with 100 resources and default configs Ceilometer could to collect more than 16k samples per hour.
-In Fuel 4.x, Ceilometer uses only the common MySQL database, thus we do not recommend deploying standard Ceilometer for large production installations.
+In Fuel 5.0, Ceilometer uses only the common MySQL database, thus we do not recommend deploying standard Ceilometer for large production installations.